 The counseling and guidance services at Lexington High School are provided by a nineteen-member department, including eleven school counselors, three Social Workers, and the LHS/K-12 Asst.
 Director, Manjula Karamcheti.
-The staff is assisted by Administrative Asst., Brenda Bishop, and Secretary, Joanne Tringale in their respective areas.
+The staff is assisted by Administrative Assistant, TBD and Joanne Tringale, and Secretary, Deborah Mola.
 In addition, we have a Registrar, Karen Hurley and Asst.
 Registrar, Jane Aronson.

 Lexington High Counseling Department Mission Statement